ribab/better-dash-callback/README.md

 ```

 As you can see, the `better-dash-callback` example is more elegant and easier to read.
 You can write your callback function using Python syntax, without having to worry about inline JavaScript code.

+The `callback` function takes the following additional arguments:

+* `clientside`: A boolean indicating whether the callback should be executed on the client-side (default is `False`).
+* `enable_es6`: A boolean indicating whether to enable ES6 syntax in the generated JavaScript code (default is `True`).
+* `enable_stage3`: A boolean indicating whether to enable Stage 3 syntax in the generated JavaScript code (default is `True`).
+* `prevent_initial_call`: A boolean indicating whether to prevent the callback from being called on the initial render (default is `False`).

 ## Installation